Anirog/savings-calculator/README.md

 # Savings Calculator

-A simple, free web-based tool to help users estimate how much they could save over time with compound interest calculations and UK tax considerations.
+A simple, web-based tool to help users estimate how much they could save over time with compound interest calculations and UK tax considerations.

 ## Project Overview